civican/legisinfo/44-1/bills/C-2/bill_text.md

   **(21)** The portion of subsection 125.7(14) of the Act before the formula is replaced by the following:

-    **(14)** The amount of a refund made by the Minister to an eligible entity in respect of a deemed overpayment under subsection (2) on a particular date under subsection 164(1.6), in respect of any of the seventeenth qualifying period to the **twenty-third** qualifying period, is deemed to be an amount that has been refunded to the eligible entity on that particular date (for the taxation year in which the refund was made) in excess of the amount to which the eligible entity was entitled as a refund under this Act to the extent of the lesser of the amount of the refund and the amount determined by the formula
+    **(14)** The amount of a refund made by the Minister to an eligible entity in respect of a deemed overpayment under subsection (2) on a particular date under subsection 164(1.6), in respect of any of the seventeenth qualifying period to the twenty-third qualifying period, is deemed to be an amount that has been refunded to the eligible entity on that particular date (for the taxation year in which the refund was made) in excess of the amount to which the eligible entity was entitled as a refund under this Act to the extent of the lesser of the amount of the refund and the amount determined by the formula

   **(22)** Section 125.7 of the Act is amended by adding the following after subsection (14):

     **(14.1)** The amount of a refund made by the Minister to an eligible entity in respect of a deemed overpayment under subsection (2) on a particular date under subsection 164(1.6), in respect of any of the twenty-fourth qualifying period and any subsequent qualifying period, is deemed to be an amount that has been refunded to the eligible entity on that particular date (for the taxation year in which the refund was made) in excess of the amount to which the eligible entity was entitled as a refund under this Act to the extent of the lesser of the amount of the refund and the amount determined by the formula

+      is **the greater of**

-      is the executive compensation repayment amount of the eligible entity; and
+      the executive compensation repayment amount of the eligible entity, and

+      with respect to a qualifying entity that is a publicly traded company or a subsidiary of such a company, the amount of taxable dividends paid by the company or its subsidiary to an individual who is a holder of common shares of the company or of the subsidiary of the company; and

       is the total of all amounts deemed to be an excess refund to the eligible entity under this subsection in respect of refunds made after the particular date.